 Viola is developing the screenplay for Tough Guys and negotiating the deal for a major motion picture.

 Viola is the owner “Sensei” of Allegheny Shotokan Karate, the gold standard for martial arts in Western PA (celebrating its 50-year anniversary in 2019).
 The family-owned and operated dojo is blessed with 3 generations of Violas who carry on the legacy.
-In 2011, Viola’s research and documentation of martial arts was honored with a permanent exhibit installed at the Western PA Sports Museum and Senator John Heinz History Center.
-The display recognized Viola Sr. as the co-creator of the sport of Mixed Martial Arts a decade before the UFC (the showcase is located next to the Franco Harris “Immaculate Reception”).
+In 2011, Viola Jr. began his work as an MMA historian.
+His research lead him to establish the website www.godfathermma.com.
+Soon after, he and his cousin began working n the book Godfather of MMA.
+His extensive documentation of the mixed martial arts (particularly 1979-1983) earned permanent exhibit installed at the Western PA Sports Museum and Senator John Heinz History Center.
+The display solidifies and recognizes his father, Viola Sr., as the co-creator of the sport of Mixed Martial Arts a decade before the UFC (the showcase is adjacent to the Franco Harris “Immaculate Reception” display).

 Viola founded Kumite International(KI), a scholarship foundation (the first of its kind in the United States) through a partnership with Western PA Police Athletic League and Eckert Seamans Law Firm.
 KI allocated $50,000 in scholarship funds for karate athletes and made national news when Lynn Swann (The Chairman of President George W. Bush’s Council of Physical Fitness and Sports) presented the scholarships with Viola Jr. at his 2004 Kumite Classic.